thtieig/remote_rsync_backup_restore/README.md

     BKP_REL_PATH='rsync_host_bkp'
     ```
     There are other variables that can be set but it's all documented within the file.

-    🛑 The `RSYNC_FLAG` variable should be changed only if you know what you're doing.
-    REMEMBER: The `--delete-excluded` flag will remove excluded files from destination if not present at the source, but there are some caveats.
+    🛑 The `RSYNC_FLAG` variable is now configurable and no longer hardcoded into the main script.
+This change allows for customisation of the sync process, should you wish to adopt a more cautious approach.
+    In addition to the `--delete` flag, I also utilise the `--delete-excluded` flag to remove excluded files from the backup.
+The reason for this is to maintain a consistent and up-to-date copy of the source directory.
+By using `--delete-excluded`, any files or paths that have been *newly added to the exclusion list* are also removed from the backup, ensuring that the backup remains accurately reflective of the source.
+    If you want to be more cautious, you can tweak this by removing `--delete-excluded`, `--delete`, or both, depending on your specific requirements and desired level of protection for your backup data.

 2. OPTIONAL: update/delete the file `backup-exclude.list`.
 This file, if present, overrides the `EXCLUDE_LIST` variable within the main script.